thomersch/openstreetmap-calendar/README.md

 ## Developer server

 When database is running and the local variables `OSMCAL_PG_HOST` and `OSMCAL_PG_PASSWORD` are set, you need to set the OpenStreetMap oauth environment variables:

-1. Go to osm.org -> My Settings -> oauth settings -> Register your application.
+1. Go to osm.org -> My Settings -> oauth settings -> bottom of the page (My Client Applications) -> Register your application.
 2. Fill `Name` and `Main Application URL`.
 No restrictions here.
 3. You *must* fill `Callback URL` with `http://localhost:8000/oauth/callback`.
 4. Mark `read their user preferences.`
 5. Click `Register`.

 When the application is registered on osm.org, set the respective environment variables used for oauth and copy *Consumer Key* and *Consumer Secret*:

 ```
 export OSMCAL_OSM_KEY='...'